 If you want to combine multiple clips together into one video, do that outside of PicMonkey first.

 Video will not maintain a transparent background when exported.
-If you output a video with a transparent background, it will appear black when the MP4 is played back.
+If you output a video with a transparent background, it will appear black when the MP4 or GIF is played back.

 Two unique, inspiring Instagram video design ideas

 Try layering & partial erase for a dreamy film strip look